DevStack06/MERN-Web-App/README.md

 );
 ```

-**However if you want to run the server on localhost just replace above code with the following code**
+**However if you want to run the server on localhost just replace the above code with the following code**

 ```javascript
 app.listen(PORT, () =>